anku94/anku94.github.io/_posts/2024-05-29-perf-inspect-vars.md

 ---
 layout: post
-title: Using perf probes to intercept variables
+title: Using Perf Probes to Intercept Variables
 date: 2024-05-29 18:12:07-0400
 description: Intercept process variables without having to modify it
 tags: